We'll send you updates from the blog and monthly release notes.

 Data Warehousing: Data Merged into a Physical Database

-Data warehousing is a technology that aggregates structured data collected from one or multiple sources for effective analysis and achieving cutting-edge business intelligence.
+Data warehousing is a technology that aggregates structured data collected from one or multiple sources for effective data analytics and achieving cutting-edge business intelligence.
 This is a very effective means to better understand a business’s overall performance given the wide range of data available for extensive analysis.
 Rapid access to data, improved business Intelligence, increased query, system performance, and access to historical intelligence are the benefits of a data warehouse.

 Data Federation: Data Merged into a Virtual Database